The Benefits Of Lead Roofing And Custom-Built Flashings

 - Even after decades of abuse and exposure, lead is completely impervious to corrosion, ultraviolet rays, temperature fluctuations, and other atmospheric factors.

-- When compared to aluminium, copper, or zinc, lead is very eco-friendly and 100% recyclable irrespective of its form.
+- When compared to aluminum, copper, or zinc, lead is very eco-friendly and 100% recyclable irrespective of its form.